StackOverflowIsBetterThanAnyAI/shopping-list/README.md

-It is a simple website which lets you add, edit and remove items to and from a list.
+This projects creates a simple web application which lets you add, edit and remove items to and from a list.